 Territorial confrontations are common amongst animals, particularly the large range contained in a paludarium.
 Plants help reduce frequent fights, but it never really goes away as some animals do not just enjoy being around each other.
 It is crucial to know that some plants are poisonous to certain species, so vet and double-check before placing them in an enclosed space.

-2. Types and quantity of Paludarium plan
+2. Types and Quantity of Paludarium Plants

 Plants can also be categorized as aquatic, semi-aquatic, and land plants because, like animals, they also inhabit these locations.